 On our way home yesterday, Maggie said that she wanted to make real cookies not pretend ones.
 I was not sure what she meant by pretend cookies as I like to think that all my cookies are real.
 She continued to tell me that pretend cookies are the kind that comes in a box.
 Her wish was my command, as I could not think of a better idea for a rainy afternoon than to make a batch of my super delicious barefoot contessa chocolate chip cookies with one of my favorite people.

 Speaking of Ina Garten, the Barefoot Contessa, we had the honor of meeting her at the Fancy Food Show this past Monday.
 We talked to her for a bit and she even let us snap this photo.
 Ms. Garten was a delight.
-She is soft spoken and very sweet as well she seemed interested in what we are doing at Chez Us (maybe she was just being nice 😉 ); regardless it was fantastic to meet the woman who is hanging out with us in our pjs every Saturday morning!
+She is so sweet, and soft-spoken and very sweet as well she seemed interested in what we are doing at Chez Us (maybe she was just being nice 😉 ); regardless it was fantastic to meet the woman who is hanging out with us in our pjs every Saturday morning!

 Recipe: Barefoot Contessa Chocolate Chip Cookies